stanford-crfm/levanter/README.md

 # Levanter and Haliax

-Levanter and Haliax are a libraries based on [Jax](https:://github.com/google/jax) and [Equinox](https://github.com/patrick-kidger/equinox) for training deep learning models, espsecially [foundation models](https://en.wikipedia.org/wiki/Foundation_models) created by [Stanford's Center for Research on Foundation Models (CRFM)](https://crfm.stanford.edu/).
+Levanter and Haliax are libraries based on [Jax](https:://github.com/google/jax) and [Equinox](https://github.com/patrick-kidger/equinox) for training deep learning models, espsecially [foundation models](https://en.wikipedia.org/wiki/Foundation_models) created by [Stanford's Center for Research on Foundation Models (CRFM)](https://crfm.stanford.edu/).
 Haliax is a named tensor library (modeled on [Tensor Considered Harmful](https://nlp.seas.harvard.edu/NamedTensor)) that focuses on improving the legibility and compositionality of deep learning code while still being efficient and scalable.
 Levanter is a library for training foundation models built on top of Haliax that strives for bitwise reproducibility, meaning that the same code with the same data will produce the exact same result, even in the presence of preemption and restarting from checkpoints.

 ## Haliax